patrickbucher/docs/postgresql/barman-howto.md

      0/3000000
     (1 row)

-Then retry the abover `barman switch-wal` command.
+Then retry the above `barman switch-wal` command.

 Check the current configuration and archive: